Rational points of fixed denominator in real toric arrangements: Toric hyperplane stratifications

 Further, for any $I \subset \{1, \hdots, k\}$, we can consider the closed subset

 and set $S_{I, 1}, \hdots, S_{I, p_I}$ to be the connected components of

 giving us a stratification

-by the open strata $S_{I, j}$.
+by the locally closed strata $S_{I, j}$.
 Note that $h_\emptyset = \RR^n/ \ZZ^n$ so the top-dimensional strata are of the form $S_{\emptyset, j}$.
-The collection of nonempty open subsets obtained in this way precisely describes the stratification induced by the toric hyperplane arrangement.
+The collection of nonempty locally closed subsets obtained in this way precisely describes the stratification induced by the toric hyperplane arrangement.

 \begin{definition} We call